mawds/r-programming-intro/_episodes/03-testing.md

 `tests/test_fail.R` contains a test which expects the result of cleaning the field to be `c(2,3,NA)` (not `c(1,2,NA)`).
-If a test fails we get an informative error message, which shows where in the file the failure occured (the number after the `#` is the line number of the file), and an indication of what the failure was:
+If a test fails we get an informative error message, which shows where in the file the failure occurred (the number after the `#` is the line number of the file), and an indication of what the failure was:

 ~~~